orbitmines/archive/projects/Project - Research towards Designs (2024).md

 *Explorers, researchers, traders, ..., pirates: Gatherers, crafters, ..., spreaders of items unknown to some, ... all*

 ###### Items & Quests
+*Generalized variant, I see this thing in the world, in this particular place, want to decode this particular thing (some communication / item) I see.
+Can then unlock the ability to solve or see different items etc..
+I have this other item/mod/type of vision to look through the world differently.
+"Portal through, see the world/inventory/server in a different way"*

 *This is what functions, data, ..., information is.*
 *This is what science, engineering, learning, ..., gaming will become.*